netgroup-polito/verefoo/README.md

 11. Restart the web service.

-**Ant script**

-Edit the "to_be_defined" fields of the tomcat-build.xml.
-Set server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);

-Verigraph target:

-- generate-war: it generates the war file;

-- generate-binding: it generates the JAXB classes from xml_components schema;

-- run-test: t runs the tests in tester folder;

-- start-tomcat : it starts the Apache Tomcat;

-- deployWS: it deploys the verigraph.war file contained in verigraph/war folder;

-- startWS: it starts the webservice;

-- stopWS: it stops the webservice;

-- undeployWS: it undeploys the webservice from Apache Tomcat;

-- stop-tomcat: it stops Apache Tomcat.

 **Troubleshooting**

 - The neo4j embedded version must be greater or equal to 3.1.3 as specified in pom.xml file.
 The previous versions could not work correctly with Apache Tomcat because of a bug;